NeuralTrust/neuraltrust-helm-charts/README.md

 5. Install ClickHouse database (with 2 shards and 2 replicas)
 6. Install Kafka for messaging
 7. Deploy the Data Plane components
+   - The API component now uses a `.trusttest_config.json` file (configurable via `values.yaml`) to determine which LLM provider (OpenAI or Google) and model to use for specific tasks like evaluation and summarization.

 ## Domain Configuration